WesleyFrancis/WesleyFrancis/README.md

 <h1 align="center">Hi 👋, I'm Nixon</h1>
-<h3 align="center">I'm a fullstack dev working with Javascript and Python I've dabbled in C# using unity and c++ 17.
+<h3 align="center">I'm a fullstack dev with experience in vr using webxr working with Javascript and Python I've dabbled in C# using unity and c++ 17.
 Very intrested in Computer Vision Applications.</h3>

 - 📫 Business inquiries **blender6216@hotmail.com**